top of page

 (the new film's central question)

-A new interview with a man who has lived on the streets for 30 years.
+A recent interview with a man who has lived on the streets for 30 years.
 Kawich speaks from his gut and his heart with an honesty that is engaging and refreshing.

 Two of our interviewees have had Hollywood movies made about their lives,